MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Prepare your résumé and Github.
 * Polish your pitch.
 * Apply to the big companies.
-* Apply to 125 companies.
+* Apply to 125 companies in your area.

 **W1D1**